inkoalawetrust/Smart-Marines/readme.md

 - Attack stuff by:
   - Bashing it with their rifle.
 But they normally avoid it if they can help it.
 (Melee)
+	- Can also use berserk packs, which triple their melee damage, and make them more likely to engage in melee.
   - Shoot at it, with a random chance of changing position while doing so.
 (Ranged)
   - Throw a grenade at it, more likely to throw it at crowds of enemies.
 (Area of effect)
 - They avoid firing their rifles or grenades if their line of fire to the target is blocked by obstacles or allies.